Number recognition is a blast outside with squirt the numbers.

 Putting numbers on a worksheet for a child to recall can be pretty intimidating!
 Add some elements of play, and their guard comes down.

-Now, they are welcoming you into sharing more with you on what you can continue to help him/her better understand.
+Now, they welcome you into sharing more with you on what you can continue to help him/her better understand.

 Eventually, your preschooler will not only recognize the number name but will also subitize. (which is a fancy name for identifying a group of objects without having to count.)
 This video is a great resource.